metalcarratt/ministry/study/triune-god/readme.md

 > Mt 6:14-15 For if you forgive men their offenses, **your heavenly Father will forgive you also**; But if you do not forgive men their offenses, neither will your Father forgive your offenses.

+Heaven His throne, the earth the footstool for His feet

 > Mt 5:34-35 But I tell you not to swear at all; neither by **heaven**, because it is the **throne of God**; Nor by the **earth**, because it is the **footstool of His feet**; nor unto **Jerusalem**, because it is **the city of the great King**;

+Sun and rain on the just and unjust

 > Mt 5:45 So that you may become **sons of your Father** who is in the heavens, because **He causes His sun to rise on the evil and the good and sends rain on the just and the unjust**.

+Perfect

 > Mt 5:48 You therefore shall be perfect as **your heavenly Father is perfect**.

+Lord of the harvest

+> Mt 9:38 Therefore beseech the Lord of the harvest that He would thrust out workers into His harvest.